-Economy, saving, the desire to realize small gains, and put them by in a safe place, may be predicated of the mouth which is characterize these individuals, but they will often show their destructiveness by violence and wastefulness in regard to the use of furniture, clothing, &c.
+The destructive or carnivorous mouth is wide, with lower jaw and very red lip curving outwardly just over the lower canine teeth (Fig. A-20).
+It is found in people who are prepared to crush all opposition to their schemes, and who reck but little of the destruction they may cause in carrying out their purposes.
+A certain refinement may characterize these individuals, but they will often show their destructiveness by violence and wastefulness in regard to the use of furniture, clothing, &c.
 They generally eat a good deal of flesh-meat.